agavi/agavi/src/config/schematron/readme.txt

 1) First, preprocess your Schematron schema with iso_dsdl_include.xsl.
 This is a macro processor to assemble the schema from various parts.
 If your schema is not in separate parts, you can skip this stage.
+This stage also generates error messages for some common XPath syntax problems.

 2) Second, preprocess the output from stage 1 with iso_abstract_expand.xsl.
 This is a macro processor to convert abstract patterns to real patterns.